felipeeflores/intro-to-scala/src/main/scala/fundamentals/level01/IntroExercises.md

   /**
   def add(x: Int, y: Int): Int = x + y

-  def foo[A](a: A): A = a
+  // [A] -> polymorphic type in Scala, also know as Generics in other languages def foo[A](a: A): A = a

   def bar(a: Int): Int = Random.nextInt